 This volcano hike will take you to the top of a cinder cone.
 The cinder cone has become overgrown and is now considered a rainforest.
 The views from the top are magnificent on a clear day.

-You can combine this hike with the actual Napau Crater Trail hike if you have the time.
+You can combine this hike with the Napau Crater Trail hike if you have the time.

 Location: Hawaii Volcanoes National Park